Breda Ba.65: Design and development

 An evolution of Ba.64, the Ba.65 was designed by Antonio Parano and Giuseppe Panzeri.
 It was a single-seat, all-metal, low-wing cantilever monoplane with aft-retracting main undercarriage.
-Like its predecessor, it was intended to undertake aeroplano di combattimento multiple roles as a fighter, attack and reconnaissance aircraft.
-The Ba.65 carried wing-mounted armament of two 12.7 mm (0.5 in) and two 7.7 mm (0.303 in) Breda-SAFAT machine guns, with internal stowage for a 200 kg (440 lb) bombload in addition to external ordnance that could total 1,000 kg (2,200 lb).
+Like its predecessor, it was intended to undertake aeroplano da combattimento multiple roles as a fighter, attack and reconnaissance aircraft.
+The Ba.65 carried wing-mounted armament of two 12.7 mm (0.5 in) and two 7.7 mm (0.303 in) Breda-SAFAT machine guns, with internal stowage for a 400 kg (440 lb) bombload.
 The prototype, which was first flown in September 1935, like the initial production aircraft, used the 522 kW (700 hp) Gnôme-Rhône K-14 radial engine produced under license by Isotta Fraschini.
 Starting from the 82nd aircraft, the more powerful Fiat A.80 RC.41 18-cylinder, twin-row radial engine with a takeoff rating of 746 kW (1,000 hp) was adopted.
 Production ceased in July 1939 after 218 aircraft were built by Breda and Caproni.